Diffusion Models as Stochastic Quantization in Lattice Field Theory: Introduction

 In numerical lattice field theory, there is an approach alternative to Monte Carlo methods to generate field configurations which relies on solving a stochastic differential equation, i.e., a Langevin equation.
 Its origin is stochastic quantization (SQ) as proposed by Parisi and Wu~\cite{Parisi:1980ys}.
 The basic idea of SQ is to view the quantum system as the thermal equilibrium limit of a hypothetical stochastic process with respect to a fictitious time.
 For gauge fields, it does not require gauge fixing~\cite{Parisi:1980ys}.
 Comprehensive reviews include Refs.~\cite{Damgaard:1987rr,Namiki:1993fd}.
 For theories with a sign or complex weight problem, such as Quantum Chromodynamics at nonzero baryon density or theories in real (rather than Euclidean) time, the Langevin process can be extended to complex Langevin dynamics~\cite{Parisi:1983mgm}, which evades the sign problem in certain cases~\cite{Berges:2006xc,Aarts:2008rr,Aarts:2008wh,Seiler:2012wz,Sexty:2013ica}, see also the reviews~\cite{Aarts:2015tyj,Attanasio:2020spv,Berger:2019odf,Nagata:2021ugx}.
 Although the method has been put on firmer theoretical grounds~\cite{Aarts:2009uq,Aarts:2011ax,Nagata:2016vkn,Aarts:2017vrv,Scherzer:2018hid}, convergence and boundary condition issues continue to hinder obtaining a fully satisfying approach.
 Recent work to address this includes Refs.~\cite{WesthHansen:2022iqd,Alvestad:2021hsi,Alvestad:2022abf,Lampl:2023xpb}.

-In this work, we first point out the correspondence between generative Diffusion Models (DMs) from the ML community and SQ in quantum field theory.
+In this work, we first point out the correspondence between generative DMs from the ML community and SQ in quantum field theory.
 Then, we explore using DMs to generate lattice field configurations.
 Specifically, we demonstrate for a two-dimensional $\phi^4$ lattice field theory that, combined with a hybrid Monte Carlo (HMC) algorithm, DMs can serve as an efficient global sampler along a Markov chain, leading to shorter autocorrelation times.
 We provide self-consistency checks and numerical evidence that this approach is able to capture the SQ perspective-induced stochastic dynamics of quantum field theories.

 The paper is organized as follows.
 In the subsequent section, we provide a brief overview of the concept of SQ.
 In Sec.~\ref{sec:dm}, we present details of DMs.
 It is argued that the denoising process of DMs can explicitly serve as a SQ procedure.
 In Sec.~\ref{sec:phi4}, we explore the application of DMs to a two-dimensional scalar $\phi^4$ field theory.
 Additionally, we demonstrate that DMs can accurately estimate the physical action in an unsupervised manner using the probabilistic flow approach.
 In Sec.~\ref{sec:sum}, we summarize the correspondence between DMs and SQ, and outline how this novel method can motivate further research, in particular for theories where it is expensive to sample from the prior distribution using standard approaches.
-App.~\ref{app:unet} contains information on the U-Net architecture employed.
+App.~\ref{app:unet} contains information on the U-Net architecture employed, while Appendix \ref{app:she} contains a brief discussion on the Skilling-Hutchinson estimator.
+A study of the dependence of observables and the acceptance rate on various system and DM parameters can be found in Appendix \ref{app:sta} and \ref{app:acc} respectively.